MosDevx/web-dev-capstone/README.md

 # Web Dev Fundamental Capstone Project

-> Capstone Project for Module 1 of Microverse
+> Website Development Project Meant To Showcase Learning Progress After a Month of Study at Microverse.

 ## Built With